 4) Don’t skimp on quality

-When it comes to UI/UX design, quality is critical.
+When it comes to UI/UX design for custom software development, quality is critical.
 You want to ensure your interface is well-designed and free of errors.
 This means taking the time to test your software before launch and fixing any bugs that are found.

 5) Don’t forget about the future